nasa/cumulus/docs/deployment/README.md

 ### Create S3 Buckets

-See [creating s3 buckets](deployment/create_bucket.md) for more information on how to create a bucket.
+See [creating S3 buckets](deployment/create_bucket.md) for more information on how to create a bucket.

-The following s3 bucket should be created (replacing `<prefix>` with whatever you'd like, generally your organization/DAAC's name):
+The following S3 bucket should be created (replacing `<prefix>` with whatever you'd like, generally your organization/DAAC's name):

 - `<prefix>-internal`

-You can create additional s3 buckets based on the needs of your workflows.
+You can create additional S3 buckets based on the needs of your workflows.

-These buckets do not need any non-default permissions to function with Cumulus, however your local security requirements may vary.
+These buckets do not need any non-default permissions to function with Cumulus; however, your local security requirements may vary.

-**Note**: S3 bucket object names are global and must be unique across all accounts/locations/etc.
+> **Note**: S3 bucket object names are global and must be unique across all accounts/locations/etc.

 ### VPC, Subnets and Security Group